ProfessionalDevices/todolist/README.md

 # todolist
-to do list made with django with complete crud functionality
+to do list made with django with complete CRUD functionality